raiguard/ModernGadgets/Skins/ModernGadgets/@Resources/Readme.txt

 MODERNGADGETS
-v1.4.0-beta.1
+v1.4.0-beta.2
 By raiguard

 ----------------------------------------
 ABOUT

-ModernGadgets is a Rainmeter recreation of the most popular AddGadgets.com system monitoring gadgets, with updated visuals and enhanced functionality to better align with modern systems.
+ModernGadgets is a re-imagining of the most popular AddGadgets.com system monitoring gadgets, with updated visuals and enhanced functionality to better align with modern systems.
 The skin suite is developed completely for free on the Rainmeter platform, with the source code available on GitHub.